Marsko94/marsko94/README.md

 - 👯 I’m looking to collaborate on cool projects and open source

-- 💬 Ask me about curling and metafoos
+- 💬 Ask me about curling and Metafoos

 - Feel free to reach out if you have any business ideas or projects you need help for.